tyjo/GCM/README.md

 # Simulation and estimation under the Generalized Covarion Model

-Expectation maximization for the generalized covarion model.
+Parameter estimation by maximum likelihood under the generalized covarion model.

+## Dependencies
+1. Numpy >= 1.12.1
+2. Python 3

 ## Simulation and Estimation
 Simulating data consists of three parts: